-Let’s explore some of the amazing benefits of Frankincense essential oil.
+Let’s explore some of the fantastic benefits of Frankincense essential oil.

 What is Frankincense oil and where does it come from?

-It’s a valuable extract that has a long history of use as a medicine as well as in religious ceremonies.
-The name comes from an old French phrase ‘franc escens’, which translates to ‘quality incense’.
-It is still used for ritualistic purposes today in Christianity, Catholicism and Eastern Orthodox churches.
+It’s a valuable extract with a long history of use as a medicine and in religious ceremonies.
+The name comes from an old French phrase, ‘franc escens’, which translates to ‘quality incense’.
+It is still used for ceremonial purposes today in Christianity, Catholicism and Eastern Orthodox churches.

 The History of Frankincense oil